 Dr. Abbott graduated M.D. from The University of Toronto Faculty of Medicine in 1861, becoming the first Canadian-born black man to graduate from medical school.
 He joined the Union Army in 1863 and he served in the American Civil War as a surgeon.
 Dr. Abbott was attached to Camp Barker, Washington D.C. and he became a decorated war hero.
 In addition, he also presided over the Freedmans’ Hospital in Washington, and also in Arlington.
 President Abraham Lincoln was very impressed with Dr. Abbott’s work in the soldiers hospital.
 Dr. Abbott attended a levee at the White House in uniform with Dr. Augusta, who was African-American and a fellow surgeon in the Union Army.
 Dr. Abbott wrote that he and Dr. Augusta were warmly greeted by President Lincoln who introduced both men to Mrs. Lincoln.
 Dr. Abbott wondered at the time, if he was the first person of colour to be at a levee at the White House.

-President Lincoln attended the Ford Theatre with Mrs. Lincoln to see the play titled, “The American Cousin” on the 14th of April, 1865.
+President Lincoln attended the Ford Theatre in Washington D.C. with Mrs. Lincoln to see the play titled, “The American Cousin” on the 14th of April, 1865.
 While the play was being performed he was shot by John Wilkes Booth.
 Mr. Booth fled and President Lincoln was carried across the road, to the home of a tailor named William Petersen.
 President Lincoln was placed in a bedroom on the first floor and while he was there a number of doctors attended to his bedside, including Dr. Anderson Ruffin Abbott.
 Nothing could be done to save the life of President Lincoln and he died the following day on April 15th, 1865.
 His wife Mary Todd Lincoln, presented Dr. Abbott with the plaid shawl that President Lincoln had used to keep warm, on his way to his first inauguration on the 4th of March 1861.
 The shawl was donated to the Wisconsin Historical Society in 1963 by the grandson of Dr. Abbott.

 Following the war, Dr. Abbott registered with the College of Physicians and Surgeons on the 5th of June, 1869, although he had held a licence with the Medical Board since 1862.